Guil913/DW/README.md

    - Open a second terminal window for your project.
    - Navigate to your project directory and run the following command to seed the database with articles: npm run getArticles
+   - If you want a smaller dataset, you can run the following command instead: npm run getArticlesSmall
    - This will populate the MongoDB database with articles from the NYTimes Archive API.
    - Once the seeding process is complete, you terminate the process by pressing `Ctrl + C`.